ercanbeyen/employee-management-system/README.md

 Main entity in this project is employee and the status of the employees may be managed through this other related entities.

-There are 7 entities in this project
+There are 8 entities in this project
 - Employee
 - Job Title
 - Department
 - Salary
 - Image
+- Payment
 - Ticket
-- Payment
+- Comment

 There are 3 roles among the employees
 - Admin